nicktodd/watchelm-ai/readme.md

 Run the docker image using the nvidia card

-1. docker run -d -p 3001:3001 mintplexlabs/anythingllm
+1. docker run -d -p 3001:3001 mintplexlabs/anythingllm:1.8.1

+Note the version number was needed when 1.8.2 was not working.
+13/5/25

 2. docker run -d --gpus=all -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama